SONFACKZ/medical/README.md

 Next you install Flask by running <<pip install Flask>>.

 You can now install the requirement libaries by running <<pip install -r requirements.txt>>

+For mails setting, you have to go through the api/models.py and replace the email (line 46) and password (line 47) by yours

 Now our Flask application is ready to launch.